muzzapp/muzz-tech-qa/README.md

 Then - “Failed to profiles” error message is displayed with a Retry button

-#### Scenario 3 - User is liked
+#### Scenario 3 - liking profiles

 Given - The dating profiles are successfully loaded on the screen

-When - The user likes one of the profiles
+When - The user likes one or more of the profiles

-Then - User is navigated to the profile
+Then - after 5 lkes/passes, the user should see the correct number of profiles liked

 #### Login credentials:
 #### user: user